-The Yellowstone River Field Institute is an intensive week-long field course for working journalists and students of journalism.
+The Yellowstone River Field Institute is an intensive week-long field course for multimedia storytellers, working journalists, and students of journalism.
 This program will take participants on foot through the rugged and wild Black Canyon of the Yellowstone River, inside Yellowstone National Park (YNP), to look at access issues and the effects of human and automobile traffic in YNP.
 We will then take to the river – the Yellowstone, a hard-working waterway and also the longest undammed river in the contiguous United States – where we’ll spend days and nights floating in rafts and camping at working ranches along the way.
 We’ll travel though Yankee Jim Canyon and into the Tom Miner Basin area of Paradise Valley, examining developmental pressures in Greater Yellowstone Ecosystem (GYE) and their effect on ecological connectivity and animal migration.
 We’ll discuss the perceived divide between working and wild landscapes, and consider climate change and its impact on water resources in GYE.
 The course will culminate in two nights at historic and plush Chico Hot Springs, at the base of Emigrant Peak.

 Course co-instructors Alexis Bonogofsky and Elliott Woods will infuse the course in diverse professional experience and perspective.